sfilmak/KNN-Clustering/README.md

 ### How to run?

 Clone to your favorite IDE and run.
 Enter number of clusters to get a result.
-You can place your own data or modify existing data set in "data" folder.
+You can place your own data or modify existing data set in `data` folder.